marcelscpn/minesweeper/README.md

 minesweeper
 ===========
-This program implements a minesweeper board (customizable size) and lets you play manually or write strategies that are played by the computer.
+This simple program implements a minesweeper board (customizable size, command line) and lets you play manually or write strategies that are played by the computer.
+Enjoy!

 Usage
 -----